ii/coredns/plugin/forward/README.md

 ## Description

 The *forward* plugin is generally faster (~30+%) than *proxy* as it re-uses already opened sockets to the upstreams.
-It supports UDP, TCP and DNS-over-TLS and uses inband health checking that is enabled by default.
+It supports UDP, TCP and DNS-over-TLS and uses inband health checking that.

 When *all* upstreams are down it assumes healtchecking as a mechanism has failed and will try to connect to a random upstream (which may or may not work).

+The health checks are done every *0.5s*.
+After *two* failed checks the upstream is considered unhealthy.
+The health checks use a recursive DNS query (`.
+IN NS`) to get upstream health.
+Any response that is not an error (REFUSED, NOTIMPL, SERVFAIL, etc) is taken as a healthy upstream.
+The health check uses the same protocol as specific in the **TO**.
+On startup each upstream is marked unhealthy until it passes a health check.
+A 0 duration will disable any health checks.

 ## Syntax